CtrlVaultDel/nss-board-and-hoard/README.md

 # nss-board-and-hoard

-The purpose of this application is to allow its users the ability to search for board games based off their preferred filter(s) and add them to their library (hoard).
-When viewing the libary (hoard) page, the user will have sorting and filtering tools available to them that allow them to manipulate the games that they see.
+Board and Hoard grants its users the ability to search for board games based off their preferred filter(s) and add them to their library (hoard).
+When viewing the libary (hoard) page, the user has filtering tools available to them that allow them to manipulate the games that they see.

 ## External API (Board Game Atlas) - KEY REQUIRED
 Board game information is pulled from the [BoardGameAtlas API](https://www.boardgameatlas.com/api/docs).